-“The demand, with the high supply of workers, allows the employer to hire employees that are willing to work for lower costs,” Marianne Curtis, employment litigation attorney and partner at Berger Singerman, told business.com.
+“The demand, with the high supply of workers, allows the employer to hire employees [who] are willing to work for lower [pay],” Marianne Curtis, employment litigation attorney and partner at Berger Singerman, told us.
 “In some cases, this may be the foreign worker who is looking for an opportunity to break into the United States’ employment market.”

 Although a lower cost of hiring is a potential benefit, keep in mind that you cannot simply hire a foreign worker just because you want cheap labor.
-To get the work certificate necessary to hire a foreign worker, you must demonstrate a lack of other options.
+You must demonstrate a lack of other options to get the work certificate necessary to hire a foreign worker.

 “The certification requires the employer to confirm that there are insufficient U.S. workers to perform the work at wages that meet or exceed the prevailing wage for the area of employment,” Curtis said.

 Hiring a worker from another country can be especially beneficial if you intend to expand your market reach to their region.
-The employee can give you firsthand knowledge of what their country is like and what market gaps currently exist.
+The employee can give you firsthand knowledge of what their country is like, educate you on international business etiquette and provide insights on current market gaps.
 They may even have business connections that prove useful in your expansion.

 Curtis said hiring a foreign worker can also be beneficial for a small business owner because they’re giving a valuable opportunity to someone seeking employment in the U.S. This can be a rewarding and personally enriching experience for employers.

 Although hiring foreign workers can benefit you and your company, there are a few potential drawbacks.
 You can mitigate most of these with the proper preparation.

 Here are some of the biggest potential disadvantages of hiring foreign nationals: